AP source: MLB players offer 114-game season, no more $ cuts

 The person spoke on condition of anonymity because no details were announced.

-Opening day in the coronavirus-delayed season would be June 30 and the regular season would end Oct.
+Opening day would be June 30 and the regular season would end Oct.
 31, nearly five weeks after the Sept.
 27 conclusion that MLB’s proposal stuck to from the season’s original schedule.
-The union offered scheduling flexibility to include more doubleheaders.
+The union offered scheduling flexibility to include more doubleheaders as baseball crams the games into 123 days, leaving little room for days off.

+MLB’s proposal Tuesday would lower 2020 salaries from about $4 billion to approximately $1.2 billion.
+The union’s offer would have salaries total about $2.8 billion.

+The plan was given to MLB during an 80-minute digital meeting among Commissioner Rob Manfred, deputy commissioner Dan Halem, union head Tony Clark and union chief negotiator Bruce Meyer.
+The meeting was contentious, a person familiar with it said.

 All players would have the right to opt out of the season under the union plan.
 Those who meet qualifications for high risk or reside with a person who qualifies as high risk would receive salary and major league service.
 Others who opt out would receive major league service time but no salary.

-If the postseason is not held because of a second wave of the pandemic, the union plan calls for $100 million of the approximately $2.8 billion in salary to be deferred with interest, payable in November 2021 and November 2022.
+If the postseason is not held because of a second wave, the union plan calls for $100 million in salary to be deferred with interest, payable in November 2021 and November 2022.
 Only players whose original 2020 salaries were $10 million or more would be subject to having money deferred.

 The union estimates high-payroll teams would have up to $7 million in payroll relief, the person said.